Apply for Admission to Brevard College

 Brevard College will use this information to process your I-20, which is needed to obtain your F-1 student visa.

-Brevard College offers two graduate programs in Emergency Management and Health and Human Performance.
+Brevard College offers three graduate programs in Business Administration (M.B.A.), Emergency Management (ERM) and Health and Human Performance (HPP).

-There's no GRE or test requirement.
+There's no GRE, GMAT, or test requirement.
 We'll notify you of your acceptance to Graduate School at Brevard College upon completion of your graduate school admissions file.

 ADMISSION REQUIREMENTS